-The train night market Ratchada (also called Talad Rot Rai Ratchada) is my favourite night market in Bangkok.
-It’s highly likely that you’ve already seen pictures of this Bangkok night market’s colourful tents, as they’ve gone viral on social media and featured on many “Top Things To Do” in Bangkok lists.
-Train night market Ratchada originated in an abandoned railway station in Bangkok’s Chatuchak district and although the original market has since closed down, the owners have opened other branches throughout the city.
-The most popular ones are the train night market Ratchada and train night market Srinakarin.
+The Train Night Market Ratchada, also known as Talad Rot Rai Ratchada, is our favourite night market in Bangkok.
+It’s highly likely that you’ve already seen pictures of this Bangkok night market’s colourful tents, as they’ve gone viral on social media and featured on many top things to do in Bangkok lists.
+Train Night Market Ratchada originated in an abandoned railway station in Bangkok’s Chatuchak district and although the original market has since closed down, the owners have opened other branches throughout the city.
+The most popular ones are the Train Night Market at Ratchada and the Train Night market at Srinakarin.

 - Frankfurt Bar which has live music bands playing all night